Patrice Carteron: Al Ahly

 On 12 June 2018, the nab team Al Ahly officially announced the signing of Carteron to take the seat of the manager for two years.

 Following Al Ahly's loss at the 2018 CAF Champions League Final and the team's knockout from the Arab Club Champions Cup, he was sacked on 23 November 2018.

 Raja CA

 Carteron was appointed coach of three times CAF Confederation Cup winner Raja CA on 30 January 2019.
 Two months later, he won the African Super Cup against Espérence de Tunis, the second in Raja's history.

 Zamalek

 On 3 December 2019, Carteron was revealed as the new manager of Egyptian Premier League side Zamalek, succeeding Milutin Sredojević.

 He won the CAF Super Cup 2020 against Espérence de Tunis, the fourth in Zamalek's history.
 After six days he won the 2019–20 Egyptian Super Cup against Al Ahly, the fourth in Zamalek's history, winning two one-match trophies in a one-week span.
 On 13 June 2020, he renewed his contract with Zamalek for one more season until 2020–21.

 On 15 September 2020, Carteron announced his departure from the club putting an end to this spell in his managerial career.

+Prior to his resignation, Carteron claimed that his decision was due to personal reasons; however, the sudden resignation was both surprising and shocking to Zamalek's board and fans, a few days after a 1–0 win over El Entag El Harby, since the club had only one month before their semi-final matches against Raja CA in the 2019–20 CAF Champions League.
+Hence, the club's president Mortada Mansour offered him either to improve his contract to match any counter offer, or to stay until Zamalek complete the CAF Champions League campaign.
+Eventually, Carteron mentioned that his decision to leave was already taken, and that Zamalek still have time to prepare for their upcoming matches, then he would pay the release clause immediately.
+Later on, Mortada Mansour accused Carteron of lying regarding that he had not an offer already, and that Al-Taawoun's president, Muhammad Al-Qasim, was trying to sabotage Zamalek.